HalaJah/FlutterLearningJourney/period_tracker_app/README.md

 **Profile Page:**

-In the profile page, users input their period information, including the start date, end date, and cycle days.
+In the Profile page, users input their period information, including the start date, end date, and cycle days.
 The dates are entered using an animated plus button that reveals a calendar dialog.
 Meanwhile, the cycle days are input via a text field located in the second card.

 <table>
   <tr>